Paroxysmisch/genome-assembly/dissertation/main.typ

     Learning Rate: 0.0001```],
     [Dataset generation],
     [```yaml
-    Each chromosome is partitioned into regions 'Genomic region length' long, with reads of 'Read length' simulated from within this region
+    Each chromosome is partitioned into regions `Genomic region length` long, with reads of `Read length` simulated from within this region
     Genomic region length: 10_000 # bases
     Read length: 1_000 # bases
     ```],